 Nancy Prebilich and Cindy Holland of Gleason Ranch suffered the loss of their mother this week.

 A 4th generation native of Bodega, graduate of Tomales High and SRJC passed away last Sunday evening at the age of 64.
 Her sudden passing is attributed to a broken heart, suffered after having recently been widowed by her high school sweetheart and husband of 41 years, Anthony Prebilich.
-Barbara worked as a Trust Officer for Bank of America and Wells Fargo of Santa Rosa for over 30 years before operating her own private fiduciary service.
+Barbara worked as a Trust Officer for Bank of America and Luther Burbank of Santa Rosa for over 30 years before operating her own private fiduciary service.
 Barbara loved spending time with her family hunting, fishing, camping, and picnicking.
 She spent the last five years fulfilling her life-long dream of retiring on her childhood ranch, familiarly known as Gleason Ranch.
 She is survived by her daughters Nancy Prebilich and Cindy Holland, son-in law John Holland, and three grand children, Alexander, Nicholas, and Samantha Holland.
 Donations made to People to People Ambassadors, sent to P.O.
 Box 149 Bodega, CA 94922, will directly benefit her grandchildren’s educational experience this summer.

 Published in the Press Democrat from March 9 to March 12, 2011